anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The attributes `pinned-domain-pubk` (`proximity-registrar-pubk` for a PVR) and `pinned-domain-pubk-sha256` (`proximity-registrar-pubk-sha256` for a PVR) are involved in the process of pinning/identifying a raw public key, instead of a certificate, for such devices.

-Should SHA256 need to be replaced, then a new YANG module will be published with a new leaf, obsoleting `pinned-domain-pubk-sha256` and `proximity-registrar-pubk-sha256`.
+Should the SHA256 algorithm need to be replaced in the future, then a new YANG module will be published with new leafs, obsoleting the `pinned-domain-pubk-sha256` and `proximity-registrar-pubk-sha256` attributes.

-In the event that more than one of `pinned-domain-pubk-sha256`, `pinned-domain-pubk` or `pinned-domain-cert` are present in a voucher, then the Pledge SHALL prioritize the `proximity` entry which it used in its voucher-request artifact, ignoring the others.
+In the event that more than one of `pinned-domain-pubk-sha256`, `pinned-domain-pubk` or `pinned-domain-cert` are present in a voucher, then the Pledge SHALL prioritize the matching `proximity-*` entry which it used in its voucher-request artifact, ignoring the others.

 If the voucher is nonceless, then the Pledge SHALL consider the first of the above attributes that it understands, in the order given above.